laravel/laravel/readme.md

 - Components
 - Config
 - Pages
+	- Home
 		- Partials
+- Partials
 	- Responsive
+		- Range
+			- Pages
+			- Partials

 ### Sass folder structure explanation (To be updated...) ###
 **Components**
-*These sass file(s) import the required file(s) for the component (from the vendor folder)*
+*These sass file(s) import the required file(s) for the component (from the vendor folder), can custom contain non-vendor components (Mixins, Extends)*

 **Config**
-These sass file(s) set variables *(or configure)* Components.
-Global config is for settings that can be used in any sass file(s)
+*These sass file(s) set variables *(or configure)* Components.
+Global config is for settings that can be used in any sass file(s)*

 **Pages**
-These sass file(s) are specific to pages only
+*These sass file(s) are specific to pages only*

 **Partials**
-These sass file(s) are typically elements used throughout the website and not to a specific page
+*These sass file(s) are typically elements used throughout the website and not to a specific page*